College of Science

 Chemistry is a rapidly changing science.
 The strong commitment to research excellence at Purdue results in a faculty who are at the leading edge of this change and constantly revise their courses to keep up with the latest advances in our understanding of chemistry.

-Earth, Atmospheric, and Planetary
+- Earth, Atmospheric, and Planetary Sciences

 In the Department of Earth, Atmospheric, and Planetary Sciences, students research and explore why weather happens and how to predict it.
 This diverse major also includes paleontology and the study of earthquakes and plate tectonics.
 Natural disasters are explained and fossils are put under the microscope.